 Employers can pay their employees differently if the difference is based on:

-- The employee's seniority; or
+- seniority; or

-- A merit system.
+- a merit system.